 Blending in With Your Surroundings is a Must When the SHTF

-Many animals use camouflage, either to avoid capture or to aid them when they are hunting.
-Hunters employ animal tactics every time they go out, blending in with their surroundings, staying downwind of their prey and reading the environment that they are in.
+Many animals use camouflage to avoid capture or aid them when they are hunting.
+Hunters employ animal tactics every time they go out.
+By blending in with their surroundings and staying downwind of their prey they can better read the environment they are in.

 In a SHTF scenario, all of us need to learn these techniques, our lives will depend on it.

-We have all seen people who make an impression on us, the stunning woman walking up the street, the hunk of a man chatting on his mobile.
-Or maybe we remember an individual because they are ugly, or drunk or because they smell good, or bad.
+We have all seen people who make an impression on us.
+Perhaps the stunning woman walking up the street or the hunk of a man chatting on his mobile.
+Or maybe we remember an individual because they are ugly, drunk or they smell good, or bad.
 Regardless of the reason, some people just stick in our minds.
 The name of the game in a collapse situation is not to become one of those people.

-Things that you have spent a lifetime doing, normal everyday things could easily attract attention to you in a disaster situation.
+Your normal everyday things could easily attract attention to you in a disaster situation.
 Just your clothes could make you stand out.
-If people are hungry, if you know food is in short supply, wear something a size too big when you go out, it implies you have lost weight, and the bagginess makes it less likely that a weapon you’re carrying will be noticed.
+If people are hungry and you know food is in short supply, wear something too big.
+Doing so implies you have lost weight.
+Also the bagginess makes it less likely the weapon you’re carrying will be noticed.

 These clothes should be bagged up when you return home.
 They must not be allowed to come into contact with cooking smells.
 You may not notice the smell lingering on them, but a starving man would.
 The same goes for the smell of soap or laundry detergent, those smells say you have ‘stuff’ that people might be able to barter for food.
 Those smells make you a target.

-Looking spotless when everyone else has a months grease in their hair says you have access to water to wash in, you will look different, you will smell different, you will become a target.
+Being extra clean when everyone else has a months grease in their hair says you have access to wash water.
+You will look different, you will smell different and you will become a target.
 You need to look like everyone else, and preferably smell like everyone else.

-If you have a vibrant head of red or platinum blond hair consider wearing a hat, nothing about you should stand out, nothing should be memorable.
+If you have a vibrant head of red or platinum blond hair consider wearing a hat.
+Nothing about you should stand out and nothing should be memorable.